|(c) 2007-2015 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 allowing criminals the opportunity to escape penal sanctions.
 There was little actual treatment provided, and even the

 very term “sexual psychopath” was not a concrete definition in the psychiatric profession; the term was defined more by

 the general public and the legal fields than by psychiatrists (Jenkins p.90-91).

-was little change was the gap between public perception of the monstrous sex fiend and the minor or “nuisance”
+little change was the gap between public perception of the monstrous sex fiend and the minor or “nuisance” offenders

-offenders that regularly appeared in court.
-While there was little research on crime trends of the time, many of the
+that regularly appeared in court.
+While there was little research on crime trends of the time, many of the experts of the

 During this time of social instability, the notion of the “monstrous” sex offender was challenged by a public now

 distrusting of authority.
 A prevailing fear among whites had been the “black rapist”, and there were many instances